 Melanoma is a malignant tumor of melanocytes.
-The disease is the fifth most common cancer in men and the seventh in women with an estimated 76,690 new cases and 9,480 deaths in 2013 in the U.S. (ACS 2013).
+The disease is the fifth most common cancer in men and the seventh in women with an estimated 91,270 new cases and 9,320 deaths in 2018 in the U.S. (ACS 2018).
 Melanoma is treated with a combination of surgery, traditional cytotoxic chemotherapy, targeted therapies, and immune-based therapies.
-Five year survival rates for patients with metastatic disease, unfortunately, are below 10% (Jemal et al. 2010).
+Five-year survival rates for patients with metastatic disease, unfortunately, are below 10% (Jemal et al. 2010).
 Novel therapies and treatment strategies are needed.

 Mutations in BRAF, GNA11, GNAQ, KIT, MEK1 (MAP2K1), and NRAS can be found in approximately 70% of all melanomas.
 In addition, mutations in CTNNB1 have also been described in melanoma.
-These mutations are seldom found concurrently in the same tumor.
-The distribution of mutation varies by site of origin and also by the absence or presence of chronic solar damage (Table 1; Figure 1).
-Importantly, targeted small molecule inhibitors are currently available or being developed for specific molecularly defined subsets of patients with melanoma.
+Mutations in more than one of these genes are seldom found concurrently in the same tumor.
+The distribution of mutations varies by site of origin and also by the absence or presence of chronic sun damage (Table 1; Figure 1).
+Importantly, targeted small molecule inhibitors are currently available or are being developed for specific molecular subsets of patients with melanoma.

-The following text is meant to provide a broad overview of several of the oncogenes known to be important for melanoma pathogenesis.
+The mutation-specific pages are meant to provide a broad overview of several of the oncogenes known to be important for melanoma pathogenesis.
 Where possible, the presence of a specific mutation is correlated to clinical parameters as well as response to both conventional chemotherapy and targeted agents.
-At present, only data for treatment of advanced (stage IV) disease is presented.
+At present, only data for treatment of advanced (stage IV) disease are presented.

 |Mutated Gene||Frequency in Melanoma|